The tragic tale of the murder of a publican’s wife

 The Royal Hotel and Theatre was established in 1827 by Barnett Levy before it was destroyed by fire in March 1840.

 The property was bought by John Terry Hughes, who from the ashes built Sydney’s tallest building, the 100-room Royal Hotel – the first building in Australia to reach five storeys in height.
+It was also the first hotel to have a lift installed.

 “Few things,” said a writer in 1848, “strike new arrivals with more surprise than the external appearance and the inner appointments of that huge building, the Royal Hotel, in George street – its ranges of balconies without, its labyrinth of corridors within.”
 The writer described the Royal as a “curiosity of colonial architecture”.